MS in Laboratory Medicine

 The Department of Laboratory Medicine & Pathology at the University of Washington is the premier resource for education and research in basic and clinical laboratory science for the greater WWAMI region (Washington, Wyoming, Alaska, Montana, and Idaho).
-The Master of Science degree in Laboratory Medicine & Pathology prepares the graduate for advanced technical and supervisory positions in the clinical and research laboratories as well as pharmaceutical and diagnostic industries.
+The Master of Science degree in Laboratory Medicine prepares the graduate for advanced technical and supervisory positions in clinical and research laboratories as well as pharmaceutical, diagnostic, and regulatory industries.

-For additional program information, see the MS in Laboratory Medicine & Pathology program handbook.
+For additional program information, see the MS in Laboratory Medicine program handbook.

 Core Requirements for All Pathways

 - LAB M 502 Laboratory Medicine Grand Rounds (3 total, 1 per quarter)

 - LAB M 510 Laboratory Medicine Research Conference (3 total, 1 per quarter)

 - LAB M 520 Organization and Management in Laboratory Medicine (3)